shreyash0019/event-management-system/README.md

 ## Usage

 You can use the provided SQL files to set up and manipulate an event management system database.
-The operations file contains examples of common database operations.
+The operations file contains examples of common and advanced database operations.

 ## License